yt-project/yt/doc/source/examining/loading_data.rst

 based on the corresponding ``CTYPEx`` keywords.
 When queried, these fields will be generated from the pixel coordinates in the file using the WCS transformations provided by AstroPy.

-X-ray event data will be loaded as particle fields in yt, but a grid will be constructed from the WCS information in the FITS header.
-There is a helper function, ``setup_counts_fields``, which may be used to make deposited image fields from the event data for different energy bands (for an example see :ref:`xray_fits`).

 .. note::